Andorra: Politics

-Andorra is a parliamentary co-principality with the Bishop of Urgell and the president of France as co-princes.
+Andorra is a parliamentary co-principality with the bishop of Urgell and the president of France as co-princes.
 This peculiarity makes the president of France, in his capacity as prince of Andorra, an elected monarch, although he is not elected by a popular vote of the Andorran people.
 The politics of Andorra take place in a framework of a parliamentary representative democracy with a unicameral legislature, and of a pluriform multi-party system.
 The prime minister is the chief executive.

-The current Prime Minister is Xavier Espot Zamora of the Democrats for Andorra (DA).
+The current prime minister is Xavier Espot Zamora of the Democrats for Andorra (DA).
 Executive power is exercised by the government.
 Legislative power is vested in both government and parliament.

 The Parliament of Andorra is known as the General Council.
 The General Council consists of between 28 and 42 councillors.
 The councillors serve for four-year terms, and elections are held between the 30th and 40th days following the dissolution of the previous Council.

 Half are elected in equal numbers by each of the seven administrative parishes, and the other half of the councillors are elected in a single national constituency.
+Voters vote for parties, not candidates; a voter votes for a party for the parish councillors and a party for the at-large councilors, and the winners come from party lists.
 Fifteen days after the election, the councillors hold their inauguration.
 During this session, the General Syndic, who is the head of the General Council, and the Subsyndic General, his assistant, are elected.
 Eight days later, the Council convenes once more.
 During this session, the prime minister is chosen from among the councillors.